-We know too well how important it is to drink plenty of water, but this is not so easy for some.
-I have heard people literally say they dislike water.
+We know too well how important it is to drink plenty of water, but easier said than done: I have heard people literally say they don’t like water.

-Many years back I was so fortunate as to have access to abundant spring water which was as I thought a great incentive to improve my water drinking habits.
+I was once so fortunate as to have access to unlimited spring water which was as I thought a great incentive to improve my water drinking habits.

-For some time I was drinking several glasses during the morning while sitting at my desk but come noon I was freezing and in need of warming up with a good lunch.
+For some time I was drinking several glasses during the morning but come noon I was frozen and in need of warming up with a good lunch.
 In the afternoon my endeavors of drinking the remaining quota dwindled, as I subconsciously was avoiding the chilly experience of the morning.

-Hang on, just need to pour a nice glass of water for myself.
+Hang on, just need to pour myself a nice glass of water.

-The chilly mornings continued for too long until finally due to my interest in Chinese culture I was introduced to the notion of drinking boiled.
+The chilly mornings continued for too long until finally due to my interest in Chinese culture I was introduced to the idea of drinking boiled water.

 Also published on Medium.